ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ### Pros

 * Very lightweight
-* Flexible final image size
+* Flexible final image size and format
 * Leverages the amazing (and not so known) hooks in a targets workflow

 ### Cons